Bruce Firestone: Business career

 The arena location, on undeveloped farmland, was controversial and opposition grew against the paving over of the farmland.
 Eventually, the government agency responsible for local development allowed the development of the arena but not the surrounding lands.
-As well, as part of the development agreement for the new arena, then known as the Palladium, the Government of Ontario required that the corporation pay for all of the required infrastructure, including a freeway interchange.
+As well, as part of the development agreement for the new arena, then known as the Palladium (now the Canadian Tire Centre), the Government of Ontario required that the corporation pay for all of the required infrastructure, including a freeway interchange.
 These conditions led to the search for new financing.
 The search led to the turnover of the ownership of the Ottawa Senators to a partnership led by Rod Bryden.
 Bryden was able to arrange financing of the development through a partnership with Ogden Entertainment and Bruce left to allow the franchise to continue.

 After leaving the Senators organization, Firestone became chairman and part-owner of the Ottawa Rough Riders Canadian Football League football team.
 After one year with the organization it was sold to Horn Chen and Firestone returned to real estate development.

 In 2004, Firestone founded Exploriem.org, a registered Canadian Not-For-Profit Professional Entrepreneurs and Intrapreneurs Organization.
 He is the executive director of the organization which helps entrepreneurs and start-ups get a foothold in the local business community through business model competitions, funding, mentoring, and providing free office space.
 Exploriem is also partnered with OCRI (Ottawa Centre for Research and Innovation), Algonquin College, Lead to Win and others within the Ottawa business community.

 Firestone was an entrepreneur-in-residence at the Telfer School of Management at the University of Ottawa and is a commercial real estate agent.
-As well he has written the Entrepreneurs Handbook which is a guide to help entrepreneurs get started using the bootstrap method and starting with a good business model.
+As well he has written the Entrepreneurs Handbook which is a guide to help entrepreneurs get started using the bootstrap method and starting with a good business model as well publishing a memoir; "Don’t Back Down: The Real Story of the Foundling of the NHL’s Ottawa Senators and Why Big Leagues Matter" in 2015 to celebrate the 25th anniversary of the NHL team's founding, of presenting the team's proposal to the NHL’s Board of Governors in Palm Beach, Florida.

+Personal life

+Firestone has five children with wife Dawn Macmillan.